 The qualification covers a range of topics through 6 mandatory units and 1 optional unit.

-201 Developing self to achieve targets and goals
+• Developing self to achieve targets and goals

 • Recognition of regulations and legislation within own organisation

-203 Principles of Business
+• Principles of business

-204 Contribute to a customer focused experience
+• Contribute to a customer focused experience

-205 Provide customer service
+• Provide customer service

-206 Manage customer expectations
+• Manage customer expectations

-207 Working in a sales environment
+• Working in a sales environment

-208 Working in an administrative environment
+• Working in an administrative environment

 • Working in a contact centre environment

-210 Customer service principles
+• Customer service principles*

-211 Working in a retail environment
+• Working in a retail environment

-212 Social media in a work environment
+• Social media in a work environment

-213 Fundamentals of marketing
+• Fundamentals of marketing

-These are key elements of your apprenticeship, and are essential to the role of a customer service practitioner.
+These are key elements of your apprenticeship and are essential to the role of a customer service practitioner.
 If you do not already have a GCSE at grade A*-C (or new grade 9-4) in these subjects you will be required to study Functional Skills at the appropriate levels.
-Maths and English skills will support your apprenticeship programme, assisting you with assignment writing, research, job applications, and data analysis, to mention just a few.
+Maths and English skills will support your apprenticeship programme, assisting you with assignment writing, research, job applications, communication and problem solving, to mention just a few.

 Completion of the qualification and functional skills will lead to End Point Assessment.
-This consists of grading of your portfolio, a practical observation in your workplace, and a professional discussion on your development.
+This consists of grading of your portfolio, a practical observation in your workplace, and a professional discussion on your learning.
 This is conducted by an Independent End Point Assessor from City and Guilds.